 2 Key Perspectives of Microsociology

 1. Symbolic interactionism

-Symbolic interactionism is theoretical paradigm linked to the writings of Max Weber and George Herbert Mead (1967).
+Symbolic interactionism is a theoretical paradigm linked to the writings of Max Weber and George Herbert Mead (1967).
 This viewpoint claims that social structures, like language, are made of shared symbols.
 People attach meanings to these symbols and, thus, shape their understanding of their environment.

-Brooks (1969) demonstrated that various self-perceptions related to right- or left-wing political views in his seminal symbolic interactionist study.
+Brooks (1969) demonstrated that various self-perceptions related to right- or left-wing political views in his seminal interactionist perspective study.
 Brooks went against traditional sociologists, who saw political ideology as stemming from large social and economic structures.